seongjae-yoo/ai-investmentbot/README.md

 Miniconda3's minimalist design allows users more control over their working environment.
 You get to choose which libraries to install, which means you only have what you need and nothing more, resulting in a more efficient and optimized workspace.

 Therefore, as an initial step, this system was established by constructing a Miniconda3 working environment.

+## "Database Connection Settings Instructions

+* "Follow steps 1, 2, 3, and 4 in order to set up in the 'cf.py' file."

+Insert your MySQL ID into the variable named 'db_id'.
+Insert your MySQL password into the variable named 'db_passwd'.
+Insert the appropriate value corresponding to your computer's port into the 'db_port' variable.
+Insert the demo investment account number into the 'imi1_accout' variable.
+(Generate a demo investment account number from Kiwoom Securities and insert it).

 # Stock Data Collection Methods